ccoutant/dwarf-locations/concept-mappings.md

     DW_OP_subreg(16)
     DW_OP_piece(2)

-For the little-endian case, the `DW_OP_subreg` would select element 0, counting from the lsb end, and select the lower 16 bits of `reg1`.
+For the little-endian case, the `DW_OP_subreg` would select register 0, counting from the lsb end, and select the lower 16 bits of `reg1`.
-For the big-endian case, it would select element 0, counting from the msb end, and select the upper 16 bits of `reg1`.
+For the big-endian case, it would select register 0, counting from the msb end, and select the upper 16 bits of `reg1`.
 The same DWARF expression works to describe both cases.